MargineanuAndrei/express-sms/README.md

 # Express SMS App

-To run this app you need to have register to https://www.nexmo.com.
+To run this app you need to register on this website: https://www.nexmo.com (Account is free).

-And to create .env file , .env-example will help you .
+And create .env file , .env-example will help you .

 npm install